10 Day Iceland Ring Road Itinerary

 Akureyri is a real charmer of a town.
 The location, sandwiched between ocean and snow-capped mountains, is stunning and the colorful wooden houses are lovely.
 You have some nice bars, cafes, and restaurants, and it’s just an all around pleasant place to hang out, with a bit of a frontier feel.

-Overwhelmed with your Iceland planning?
+Want some help with your planning?

 Then stop reading this blog and hop on a call with Andrés in Reykjavik!